rfxdev/ai-decision-framework/README.md

 **Stop guessing.
 Start making informed AI adoption decisions.**

 A structured evaluation platform that guides teams through the critical factors determining AI project success.
-Get clear, evidence-based recommendations in minutes—not months of trial and error.
+Get clear, evidence-based recommendations in minutes - not months of trial and error.

 ## The Problem

 Teams are rushing into AI implementations without systematic evaluation processes.
 The result?
 Expensive failures, missed opportunities, and growing scepticism about AI's practical value.

-Most AI project failures aren't due to technical limitations—they stem from fundamental mismatches between the technology and the use case.
+Most AI project failures aren't due to technical limitations - they stem from fundamental mismatches between the technology and the use case.
 Teams discover these incompatibilities too late: after budgets are allocated, expectations are set, and implementation has begun.

 ### Common scenarios we see:
 - High-risk applications deployed without adequate safeguards